 7 Days in Cape Town – Day 2 // Explore the City & Culture

 Explore the City Center

-Cape Town’s city center is packed with plenty to do and see.
+Cape Town’s city center is packed with plenty to see and do.
+And, it’s the perfect place to kickstart day 2 of 1 week in Cape Town.
 There are several green spaces, museums, and galleries, and the city is bustling with markets selling souvenirs and hipster restaurants.

 Stopping by The Castle of Good Hope built in the 17th century is an excellent starting point.
 Explore the museum, learn more about the rich history, and get a closer look at the best-preserved example of a Dutch East India fort.

 Further afield, exploring the pedestrian walkway of St George’s Mall and Green Market Square are also recommended.
 Both spaces are teeming with buskers, street artists, and sidewalk coffee shops.

 When the sun sets, head to Long Street – Cape Town’s lively nightlife area.
 The street is jam-packed with bohemian hangouts, trendy bars, and several nightclubs where you’re guaranteed to have a good time.